guillemfd/guillemfd/README.md

 <p align="center"><i>Licensed in Industrial Design 📐 and recently graduated in Web Development 💾 (among other things!) <br/>
 I am a multi-disciplinary person.
 Throughout my career, I've been lucky enough to develop my passions in a professional way,<br/>
 therefore specialising in different fields. <br/>
- I've come to realise that I love when a project mixes technical, creative and challenging skills,<br/> so this is why I've landed into web development. <br/>
+ I've come to realise that I love when a project mixes technical,<br/> creative and challenging skills, so this is why I've landed into web development. <br/>
 Fast learner.
 Great at tech and motivated to succeed as a Frontend Developer. 🚀</i>
 </p>